rmkasendwa/swagger-to-ts/README.md

 npm install -g @infinite-debugger/swagger-to-ts
 ```

-Certainly!
 The swagger-to-ts command-line interface (CLI) allows you to generate TypeScript code directly from your terminal.
 Here's how you can use it:

 ```sh
 swagger-to-ts [options] -f <specPath> -o <outputPath>